Interactive Program Synthesis for Modeling Collaborative Physical Activities from Narrated Demonstrations: User Study

 \subsection{Participants}

+The protocol for our study was approved by our institution's IRB.
 We recruited 20 participants via email to our institution’s intramural, club, and varsity soccer groups.
-Inclusion required competitive soccer experience (at least competitive intramural, club, or varsity at the high-school or college level).
+Inclusion criteria required competitive soccer experience (at least competitive intramural, club, or varsity at the high-school or college level).
 We excluded individuals who only played recreational leagues, had a history of seizures, visual abnormalities, susceptibility to motion sickness or nausea, scalp skin irritation, or used wearable medical devices, consistent with the MR headset's safety guidance.
+The signed informed consent form was obtained for each subject via email or in person prior to the study.
 Each participant received a \$30 gift card.